is really all about training your German Shepherd Dog, forming a

 - he is digging a hole near the fence because he wants

 to go after that

 what can you do to

-Well you could watch your dog when he's in your yard, and when you see
+watch your dog when he's in your yard, and when you see

 him digging - you could turn on your garden hose and spray him with